oddbird/oddsite/content/services/index.rst

 summary: |
   **OddBird is a full-stack design & development agency**, building progressive mobile and web applications.
-  Our tight-knit team is ready to provide value from day one.
+  By tightly integrating design and development in an agile process, our team is ready to provide value from day one.
   We'll help take you from concept to launch with agile project management, branding and content strategy,